Stade Brestois 29 2 LB Chateauroux 3

 You know how it sometimes happens that you’re on holiday and begin wondering idly if any games are on nearby?
 This was where we found ourselves.
 It turned out that Brittany’s big two, Nantes and Rennes, had nothing happening save for reserve friendlies against lower division sides.
 But luckily the French second tier starts earlier than Ligue 1, in July rather than August, and the region has a couple of teams in this division.
 Lorient and Brest are an easy if rather monotonous journey on the tidy French motorway system and Brest were at home, in a typically Gallic Friday evening kick off, for the opening game of the Dominos Pizza-sponsored Ligue 2.

 Brest’s success in the modern era owes much to two key personalities.
 The first, local electricity supplier Michel Bannaire, became President in 1976.
 His ambition was to take them to Ligue 1 and he saw Alain de Martigny as the man to do it.
 The Lille sweeper was only 29, young for a player-coach but with a reputation as one of the game’s intellectuals.
 He’d been a teacher before turning professional and was known as a clever tactician, a hard worker and a strong tackler.
-Brest’s sporting director Rene Charlot secretly met the libero in Hazebrouck that February.
+Director of football Rene Charlot secretly met the libero in Hazebrouck that February.
 The two agreed that De Martigny would come to Brest in 1976-77 even if, as seemed likely, the team were relegated from Ligue 2.

 Le Roux was the first of many players to make the grade at Brest, starting as a schoolboy and eventually returning as manager after a career at Monaco, Nantes, Marseille and PSG during which he won 28 caps and starred in the 1984 European Championships.
 He attributes much of this success to Floch.
 With typical generosity the old pro took the youngster under his wing at Stade de l’Armoricaine.
 During the drive to training in Floch’s Mercedes the two would talk football, football and more football.
 “He told me about his career and the challenges of the professional game”, remembers Le Roux.
 “Loulou was very important for my development.
 He’s a bit of a big brother to me.
 And big brothers inspire us.”

 The historic first top flight season that followed was notable for a string of stunning performances from Drago Valbec.
 The Yugoslav international joined from Dinamo Zagreb in the summer and scored 17 goals.
 But apart from this small consolation it proved a humbling experience as the team finished bottom.
-De Martigny produced another Ligue 2 winning side in 1980-81 and then left, following a quarrel with new president Francois Yvinec.
+De Martigny produced another Ligue 2 winning side in 1980-81 and then left following a quarrel with new president Francois Yvinec.
 He embarked on a nomadic tour taking in RC Paris, African football, the Gabon national team, Guingamp, Angers and Meaux, returning to a becalmed Brest in 1999 and leading them out of the fourth tier in his final years as a manager.

 The set-up that welcomed the newcomers in 1976 was far from glamorous.
 Floch recalled a dressing-room with an earth floor and a playing surface more mud than grass.
 The ground had altered little since an early Sixties upgrade.
 Its pride and joy was the small but tidy Pen Huel stand on the western side, with the Breton motto – “Head Held High” – painted in the centre.
 There was a covered terrace opposite, known as the Tribune Foucauld after a nearby school.
 The team trained on a practice pitch behind this, or at the Lann Rohou golf course at Landerneau.
 “It was practically the same stadium I experienced with Saint Pol in 1964”, said Floch.
 “We preferred to play away, on better pitches.”